wp-plugins/bns-inline-asides/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.8 =
+* Released November 2012
+* Add `element` shortcode attribute to allow the use of specific HTML tags
+* Corrected documentation typos
+* Implemented HTML tags: aside, blockquote, code, h1 through h6, pre, and q;
+* Removed `load_plugin_textdomain` as redundant
+* Removed `p` CSS related elements and properties
+* Removed `blockquote` `background: none` property
+* Updated the 'readme' FAQ section to reference the new functionality

 = 0.7 =
 * Implement OOP style class coding
-* Internal documentation updates and improve code formating
+* Internal documentation updates and improve code formatting
 * Add Type: Footnote
-* Add Type: Nota Bene (can also use the more common shortform NB)
+* Add Type: Nota Bene (can also use the more common short-form NB)

 = 0.6.2 =
 * confirmed compatible with WordPress 3.4